About the Coalition

 • Christopher Tyree, Virginia Center for Investigative Journalism at WHRO

-• Sarah Vogelsong, Freelance journalists
+• Sarah Vogelsong, Freelance journalist

 • EX OFFICIO MEMBER: Betsy Edwards, executive director, Virginia Press Association